 - Myth 2: The “one tenth of 1% who control everything”.
 This populist cry resonates with millions, but misses the reality of the 10.9% of professionals (such as doctors, programmers, executives, creative class) who do pretty well.

 Programmers live in that 10.9% world and so they naturally build products and services for the people they know.
-They do not understand the 0.1% or the 90%.
-This leads to an oversupply of products/services for the 10.9% well off and an undersupply for the 90% poor.
-(The 0.1% are fine, the market for yachts etc).
+They do not understand the 0.1% or the 89.1%.
+This leads to an oversupply of products/services for the 10.9% well off and an undersupply for the 89.1% poor.
+(The 0.1% are fine; the market for yachts etc is doing well).

 - Those in West crushed by globalisation.
-Inequality may be falling on a global basis, as millions in the Rest of the World (China, India, etc) join the global middle class, but inequality is rising in the West as the factory worker in Ohio loses to a factory worker in Shenzen or a clerical worker in Cornwall loses to an outsourcing worker in Gurgaon.
+Inequality may be falling on a global basis, as millions in the Rest of the World (China, India, etc) join the global middle class, but inequality is rising in the West as the factory worker in Ohio loses to a factory worker in Shenzen or a call center worker in Cornwall loses to a call center worker in Gurgaon.
 Long term, the rising tide in the Rest will lift all boats, but short term the dislocation to human lives is terrible.
 What may sound short term to an academic economist, is life destroying to the people behind those statistics.